NMikle/.vim/README.md

 # .vim

-" Let this be an example comment to display the correct soft-wrap spot on a li Covers config files for ~/.vim directory.
+Covers config files for ~/.vim directory.
 ~/.vim directory in a single place.
 Contains .vimrc and friends (for sourcing) for easier access from new machines/nodes/images/etc. Right now, the